lkodinsson/MARS/Fantasy/BestiaryNew.md

 Rare | Gigantic aquatic monstrous beast

 Has 8 tentacles, which act like creatures above the water on their own.
-Each individual tentacle can take 10 damage before being destroyed, half of that damage is also dealt to the creature itself.
+Each individual tentacle can take 10 damage before being destroyed, and half of that damage is also dealt to the creature itself.

 ---